 Truck Accidents

-Laredo 18-Wheeler Accident Attorney
+Laredo Truck Accident Attorney

 Summary

-Eric Ramos Law, PLLC represents victims of 18-wheeler accidents in Laredo, Texas.
+Eric Ramos Law, PLLC represents victims of 18-wheeler and truck accidents in Laredo, Texas.
 Truck crashes often cause catastrophic injuries due to massive vehicle weight and federal safety violations.
 Our firm handles insurance claims, medical care coordination, and FMCSA regulation violations, fighting for maximum compensation with free consultations and no fees unless you win.

 In Laredo and all throughout Texas, commercial trucks and 18-wheelers are a familiar site.
 We rarely pay them any attention unless we are stuck behind one or next to one on the highway.
 However, the numbers of large trucks are increasing on our roadways and this means more trucking accidents and more injured Texans.

-Truck Accidents are Catastrophic
+Laredo Truck Accidents are Catastrophic

 While many passenger cars weight 3,000-4,000 pounds, a fully loaded semi can weight well over 80,000 pounds.
 This can lead larger accidents, with greater injuries, at lower speeds.